ucrdrk/github_workshop/README.md

 You have now created a new repository that you own, which is an exact copy of the original.
 The next step is to clone this forked repository to your local computer.

+#### Authenticating with GitHub

+Before we can clone this repository to our CodeSpace we need to address how we are going to authenticate with GitHub.

+In the old days (yes, it was in color), we sent the username and password to authenticate ourselves with GitHub whenever we wanted to push code.
+However, to ensure stronger authentication, GitHub now uses other techniques.
+We will use **SSH keys**.

+The first step is to create an SSH key.
+Instructions for that process can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+Once you’ve created the key, you need to link the public key to your account on GitHub.
+Directions for doing that can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+Follow those directions before moving on to the next section.

+### Cloning the Repository

 To clone the forked repository, type the following command into your shell:

 ```bash